 Is banana ketchup healthy?

 While bananas are nutritious, the same cannot be said for banana ketchup.
-It should be consumed in moderation as it contains added sugar and preservatives.
-These additives can contribute to health issues such as obesity, diabetes, and high blood pressure if consumed in excess.
+It is dyed red and contains added sugar and preservatives, which can lead to health issues such as obesity, diabetes, and high blood pressure if consumed excessively.

-To make an informed decision, it is crucial to carefully examine a product's nutrition label and ingredients list.
-A well-balanced diet consists of a variety of whole, nutrient-dense foods and moderate consumption of condiments like banana ketchup.
+To make an informed decision, carefully examine a product's nutrition label and ingredients list.
+A balanced diet should include a variety of nutrient-dense foods and moderate food consumption.

 Where to buy and how to store